 If you have been diagnosed with stage 4 melanoma, you are probably scared and confused.
 You might be worried about your family and what will happen to them if the disease continues to progress.
 You might be worried about medical bills or time you will lose from work.
 You might wonder what comes next.

-Talking to Your Doctor
+Talking to your doctor

 Many people choose to bring someone along for this appointment - your spouse, a family member or a trusted friend.
-Not only can this provide you with some moral support, it gives you someone to help you make sure you get all of the information correctly.
+Not only does this provide you with moral support, it provides a second ear to you make sure you get all of the information correctly.
 You might want to ask questions and ask the other person to take notes on everything the doctor says.
-The more information you have, the better you can make decisions on your health care.
+The more information you have, the better you can make informed decisions on your health care.

-Deciding on a Course of Treatment
+Deciding on a course of treatment

 Your first course of treatment might be surgery to remove as much cancer as possible.
 Targeted therapy and immunotherapy are often used to treat metastasized melanoma.
 Whichever treatment your doctor recommends, be sure to ask your doctor why he feels this treatment is best and what you should expect from treatment, including how to know if it is working and what the side effects are.

 Besides these therapies, your doctor might know of some clinical research studies for new treatments.
 A clinical study is done when a manufacturer is testing a new drug.
 If you participate in a clinical study, you have the benefit of receiving treatments that are not yet generally available and will usually receive your treatment for free.

 Throughout your treatment, you might be asked to undergo additional testing.
-These tests help track the progress of your treatment and let your doctors know if they need to make adjustments, stop or continue treatment.
+These tests help track the progress of your treatment and let your doctors know if they need to make adjustments, stop, or continue treatment.